 - My favorite animal is the giraffe, partially because they remind me of my own family.
 At 5'11", I am the shortest person in my family--my brother is 7 ft. tall, which is about 1 ft. taller than the average baby giraffe.

 - Elephants are another favorite of mine because they are very smart.
 Did you know elephants can use their trunks to paint pictures and they can also use them as a snorkel when swimming?

 - I was born in Worcester (woo-stah), MA, which is the birthplace of the smiley face, the first valentine in the U.S., modern rocketry, and the first public park!

-- I used to have a dog named Ben who could peel bananas (dogs are my favorite pet!)
+- I used to have a dog named Ben who could peel bananas!
+Dogs also happen to be my favorite pet.

 - I am left-handed, just like 3 of our last 5 U.S. Presidents (and Principal Fosher!)

 - When I was in the second grade, I was chosen as an audience volunteer to be in a magic show.
 I floated on a platform in mid-air!

-- I have been kissed by a sea lion three times, also because I was an audience volunteer!
+- I have been kissed by a sea lion three times at The New England Aquarium

 - In 2014, I got to meet Eric Carle, who is the author of many children's books, including The Very Hungry Caterpillar.
 I was so happy to speak with him and tell him about how I've used his books in my classroom.
 Papa, Please Get The Moon For Me is my favorite Eric Carle book.